 Risk factors you can control include:

-Some women with placenta previa don't have any symptoms.
+Some pregnant people with placenta previa don't have any symptoms.
 But others may have warning signs such as:

 The kind of treatment you will have depends on:

-If your doctor finds out before your 20th week of pregnancy that your placenta is low in your uterus, chances are very good that it will get better on its own.
+If your healthcare provider finds out before your 20th week of pregnancy that your placenta is low in your uterus, chances are very good that it will get better on its own.
 The position of the placenta can change as the uterus grows.
 So by the end of the pregnancy, the placenta may no longer block the cervix.

 If you aren't bleeding, you may not need to be in the hospital.
 But you will need to be very careful.

 If you are bleeding, you may have to stay in the hospital.
 If you are close to your due date, your baby will be delivered.
-Doctors always do a C-section when there is a placenta previa at the time of delivery.
+Healthcare providers always do a C-section when there is a placenta previa at the time of delivery.
 A vaginal delivery could disturb the placenta and cause severe bleeding.

-If your bleeding can be slowed or stopped, your doctor may delay delivery and monitor you and your baby closely.
-The doctor may do fetal heart monitoring to check your baby's condition.
+If your bleeding can be slowed or stopped, your healthcare provider may delay delivery and monitor you and your baby closely.
+They may do fetal heart monitoring to check your baby's condition.

 You may be given:

 - A blood transfusion if you've lost a lot of blood.